hgryoo/cubrid-manual/en/admin/config.rst

     **backup_volume_max_size_bytes** is a parameter to configure the size of the backup volume file created by the **cubrid backupdb** utility in byte unit.
     You can set a unit as B, K, M, G or T, which stands for bytes, kilobytes(KB), megabytes(MB), gigabytes(GB) or terabytes(TB) respectively.
 If you omit the unit, bytes will be applied.
 The default value is **0**, and the minimum value is 32K.

-    If the parameter is configured to **0**, which is the default value, the created backup volume is not partitioned; if it is configured to a value greater than 0, the backup volume is partitioned as much as it is specified size.
+    If the parameter is configured to 0, which is the default value, the created backup volume is not partitioned; if it is configured to a value larger than 0, the backup volume is partitioned as much as it is specified size.

 **communication_histogram**